-ISSUES (AND SUPPORTING INFORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Incorporated 1.
+ISSUES (AND SUPPORTING INFORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact 1.
 AESTHETICS.
 Would the Project: a.
-Have a substantial adverse effect on a scenic vista?
-1a.
-Response: (Source: General Plan 2025 Figure CCM-4 - Figure 5.1-1 - Scenic and Special Boulevards and Parkway Table 5.1-B - Scenic Parkways) The applicant is proposing a stealth wireless telecommunications fact to the existing building on the subject site.
-Pursuant to current Desi- the facility is consistent with surrounding built environment.
-There significant impact directly, indirectly and cumulatively on scenic visi gn Guidelines efore, the proj and condition ject as conditi s of approval, the design of b.
+Have a substantial adverse effect on a scenic vista? \boxtimes 1a.
+Response: (Source: General Plan 2025 Figure CCM-4 - Figure 5.1-1 - Scenic and Special Boulevards and Parkwa Table 5.1-B - Scenic Parkways) • • • The applicant is proposing a stealth wireless telecommunications fact to the existing building on the subject site.
+Pursuant to current Design the facility is consistent with surrounding built environment.
+There significant impact directly, indirectly and cumulatively on scenic vis gn Guidelines efore, the proj and condition ject as conditi s of approval, the design of b.
 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
 1b.
-Response: (Source: General Plan 2025 Figure CCM-4 - Figure 5.1-1 - Scenic and Special Boulevards, Parkways, 5.1-B - Scenic Parkways, the City's Urban Forest Tree Pol There are no scenic highways within the City that could potent outcroppings, and historic buildings which could be potentially impand implementation of the applicable provisions in Chapter 19.530 site location, operation, development and design standards, as well proposed project will have a less than significant impact to a scenic.
-Table 5.1-Aicy Manual)tially be imported as a res(Wireless Teleas with the r - Scenic and acted.
-Further sult of this pre ecommunication ecommended Special Bould r, there are n oject.
-Throug ons Facilities) conditions of evards, Table o trees, rock h compliance related to the approval, the c.
-Substantially degrade the existing visual character or quality of the site and its surroundings?
-1c.
-Response: (Source: General Plan 2025, General Plan 2025 FPEIR, Zoning Code, Citywide Design and Sign Guidelines) The proposed project consists of a stealth wireless telecommunications facility.
-Pursuant to current Design Guidelines and conditions of approval, the design of the facility is consistent with surrounding built environment.
-Therefore, the project as proposed will not degrade the existing visual character of the area and will have a less than significant impact directly, indirectly or cumulatively to the visual character of the immediate vicinity. d.
-Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? $\square$ 1d.
+Response: (Source: General Plan 2025 Figure CCM-4 - Figure 5.1-1 - Scenic and Special Boulevards, Parkways, 5.1-B - Scenic Parkways, the City's Urban Forest Tree Pol There are no scenic highways within the City that could poten outcroppings, and historic buildings which could be potentially im and implementation of the applicable provisions in Chapter 19.530 site location, operation, development and design standards, as well proposed project will have a less than significant impact to a scenic Table 5.1-Aicy Manual)tially be imported as a re(Wireless Teleas with the r - Scenic and acted.
+Further sult of this pro ecommunication ecommended Special Boul c, there are n oject.
+Throug ons Facilities) conditions of o trees, rock h compliance related to the approval, the c.
+Substantially degrade the existing visual character or quality of the site and its surroundings? \square 1c.
+Response: (Source: General Plan 2025, General Plan 20 Guidelines) The proposed project consists of a stealth wireless telecommunication conditions of approval, the design of the facility is consistent with supproposed will not degrade the existing visual character of the area indirectly or cumulatively to the visual character of the immediate visual character of t ons facility.
+Pourrounding bui and will have ursuant to curr lt environmen rent Design G t.
+Therefore, t uidelines and the project as d.
+Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \square 1d.
 Response: (Source: General Plan 2025, Title 19 - Article and Sign Guidelines) No new lighting is proposed under this project.
-Therefore, no impresult of this project which will adversely affect day or nighttime vie act directly, in - -
+Therefore, no impresult of this project which will adversely affect day or nighttime vie act directly, i - -